remotesynth/certifiedfreshevents/content/events/knowjs-2018.md

 * **It features 4 of the top trainers and JavaScript experts in the industry.** Our teachers created some of the most well-known and highly regarded material for JavaScript developers including books, video training courses, open source projects and more!
 * **We aren’t teaching framework X or toolchain Y, we’re focused on skills and knowledge around JavaScript language fundamentals.** These skills are transferrable to any framework (or none) or toolchain.

+If you're curious about the type of content you'll receive, watch [all the preview videos here](https://www.youtube.com/watch?v=mnRCmzPDPO0&list=PLZDPKYkCEQk0oyicCbUyrDXdtqNXKNTrL).

 **Registration is limited to 50 people, so _reserve your space today!_**

 For questions, or if you are interested in group pricing for your company, please [contact us](/contact/).